TKidd389/toby-kidd-portfolio/README.md

 Due to the iterative nature of the Monte Carlo algorithm used, the parameters have been set so that each run should take roughly 60 seconds for convenience.

-I have also included the code for my ongoing Master project in Mathematical Physics (using machine learning methods [CNN, diffusion models, etc.] to perform operations on the CAMELS Multifield Dataset).
+***The full code for the Machine Learning will be pushed to Github soon I have also included the code for my ongoing Master project in Mathematical Physics (using machine learning methods [CNN, diffusion models, etc.] to perform operations on the CAMELS Multifield Dataset).